Today in testimony meeting our bishop opened the meeting by describing the baptism of his youngest daughter yesterday. He said, in part:

 The ordinances of the Temple are distinctly of Priesthood character, yet women have access to all of them, and the highest blessings of the Temple are conferred only upon a man and his wife jointly.

-While it’s not the center of this post, it’s worth noting that the temple ordinances and promises are somewhat different for men and women.
+While it’s not central to this post, it’s worth noting that the temple ordinances and promises are somewhat different for men and women.
 The endowment and sealing are both different.
 And while I’ve never witnessed a male washing and annointing, there are at least a few words that have to be different.

 Without knowing any of you, I wonder if you are confusing the lack of “equality” for which you are longing as something doctrinal and cultural, or if for some reason only you and your spouse would know, something in your home and in your lives is such that you are not an equal partner who shares the priesthood responsibilities as the Lord has commanded.